 There are some key places in your content where you’ll need to place your keywords.
 It’s important to understand that Google ranks pages, not websites.
 This means you’ll need to optimize a singular page around a singular yoga keyword.

-Your page’s title tag is a great place to put yoga keywords.
-The title tag is the heading that shows up on Google.
+Title tags are a great place to put yoga keywords.
+The title tag is the heading that shows up on Google for a page.

 You also need to include the keyword throughout the content.
 However, you’ll need to avoid keyword stuffing or adding the keyword too much.
 If it sounds unnatural to include the keyword, leave it out.
 Keyword stuffing is a bad practice that can even get penalized by Google.